 The automation advantage

 Strategy and economics firm, AlphaBeta Advisors, values the automation advantage in the trillions of dollars.
-It estimates that Australia has the capacity to boost productivity and national income by up to $2.2 trillion by 2030 if it embraces automation to create millions of safe and more meaningful and more valuable jobs.
+It estimates that Australia has the capacity to boost productivity and national income by up to $2.2 trillion by 2030 if it embraces automation systems to create millions of safe and more meaningful and more valuable jobs.

 Drilling down to a single business level, when workers are relieved of the most manual and routine work, then redeployed to more valuable work, the net effect is a gain: